joeldbirch/superfish/README.md

 ## Recently added features

 - Full support for touch devices.
-Great for mobile-first web design.
-Add some CSS media queries and use the same menu code-base at all screen sizes.
+Touch to open submenus, touch again to follow the link.
+A simple solution for responsive web design: add some CSS media queries and use the same menu code-base at all screen sizes.
-- As of Superfish v1.5.10, Windows 8 touch devices use Microsoft's new Pointer Events.
-Touch and swipe around to navigate, then lift-off a link to activate it.
-Mouse events and keyboard access work as normal.
+- IE10 has touch behaviour consistent with all other touch-enabled browsers despite its new pointer events system.
+Mouse events and keyboard access all work as per normal.
 - Submenu closing animations.
 Customisable separately to opening animations.
-- Optionally `useClick` instead of mouse hovers to open and close menus.
-This is separate to the touch support, which always requires a tap to open submenus.
 - Uses event delegation for improved initialisation performance.